Do you have a habit that affects the whole home? Find out how changing it can change your home.

 Feeling behind and burdened by my day.

-That’s when my husband walked in the room and asked, “Hey Babe, how was today?”
+That’s when my husband walked into the room and asked, “Hey Babe, how was today?”
 And then, “Why the big sigh?”

 The bickering kids,